Coronavirus (COVID-19) Information

 - Wearing a mask or face cover at all times while in the hospital, covering both the nose and mouth.
 If a person already has a mask or face cover, they may continue wearing it if it is clean.
 A face mask will be given to those not wearing one upon arrival at the hospital triage station.
 The mask should be worn in all public areas of the hospital.
 When in a patient room, the mask may be removed.

-Inpatients (hospitalized patients): two (2) adults (parents or caregiver) will be permitted to be with their admitted child (although one is preferred), provided that they strictly adhere to the rules below.
+- Two (2) adults (parents or caregiver) OR (1) adult and (1) sibling will be permitted to be with their admitted child, provided that they strictly adhere to the rules below.

 - They will be asked to wear bracelets to identify themselves.